Healthy Homes Assessment Bluff Hill

 Bluff Hill Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Bluff Hill and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required for all Bluff Hill and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will apply to your rental home.

 From 1 July 2021

-• Property managers and private landlords should make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.
+• Property managers and private landlords must ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2024